 Availability of the Utah Charter School Credit Enhancement Program (Program) is limited to those Applicants issuing bonds through the Utah Charter School Finance Authority (UCSFA).

+Bonds, notes and other obligations issued by the UCSFA under the Program are limited obligations of the UCSFA and (1) do not constitute a debt or liability of the State of Utah, or of any county, city, town, school district, or any other political subdivision of the State of Utah; (2) do not constitute the loan of credit of the UCSFA, the State of Utah or of any county, city, town, school district, or any other political subdivision of the State of Utah; and (3) will not be paid from funds other than loan payments received from a charter school or other sources provided by a charter school or amounts that may be appropriated by the State of Utah.

 The Applicant must be in compliance with all chartering requirements under the Utah Code and all terms of the charter agreement between the Applicant and its chartering entity.
 The UCSFA will obtain from the Applicant’s chartering entity a certificate that verifies the charter is in place, that the Applicant is in good standing, is meeting all chartering requirements and criteria established within the charter agreement, that there are no serious outstanding or unresolved concerns relative to the Applicant and in the case of Applicants chartered by the State Charter School Board (SCSB), that there are no outstanding deficiencies as defined within R277-481.

-(a) Except as provided in paragraph (b), the Applicant must obtain an underlying investment grade rating from Fitch Ratings, Moody’s Investors Service, or S&P Global.
+The Applicant must obtain an underlying rating from Fitch Ratings, Moody’s Investors Service, or S&P Global Ratings of BB (or equivalent) or higher.
 The Applicant will provide a copy of the rating report, verifying that the rating is in place for the bonds the UCSFA is being asked to issue.
 The Applicant must provide a copy of its most recent rating agency presentation upon request of the UCSFA.
 The UCSFA will analyze the ratings report to note any credit weaknesses outlined therein, and will take such credit weaknesses into account in determining the Applicant’s eligibility for participation in the Program.

-(b) If an Applicant with annual enrollment of not more than 450 students has not been assigned an underlying investment grade rating for the proposed bond issue, UCSFA may consider an application for the issuance of bonds under the Program, in a principal amount not to exceed $10,000,000, if the Applicant meets all of the following requirements (Alternative CEP Requirements):

-The Applicant must have completed at least 10 years of operation as of the date of issuance of the bonds;

-The Applicant must have a waitlist that is at least equal to 35% of total enrollment;

-The Applicant must show steady or increasing enrollment for the last three consecutive years preceding application; and

-The Applicant must (A) have received an “A” or “B” grade from the Utah State Board of Education for the most recently completed school year for which such grades are available, or

-demonstrate that the Applicant’s overall academic performance for the most recently completed school year for which applicable data is available ranks in the top 25% of comparable schools within a five-mile radius of the Applicant.

-For Applicants applying for the issuance of bonds under the Program pursuant to this paragraph (b), the Alternative CEP Requirements supersede any less restrictive requirements with respect to the same measures set forth within these Standards for Participation.

 The Applicant must demonstrate a stable or improving financial operating history for at least three years and provide independently audited financial statements for the most recent five years (if the Applicant has been in operation that long).

 The Applicant must provide a statement explaining its approved mission and describing any special emphasis offered within its curriculum.

-The Applicant must certify that either it has or has not previously borrowed proceeds from a tax-exempt or other tax advantaged financing, and that it is not in default under any of the covenants into which it has entered related to such financing, including, but not limited to, continuing disclosure filing obligations, arbitrage rebate calculations, and filing of Form 990 (as applicable).
+The Applicant must certify that either it has or has not previously borrowed proceeds from a tax-exempt or other tax advantaged financing, and that, if so, it is not in default under any of the covenants into which it has entered related to such financing, including, but not limited to, continuing disclosure filing obligations, arbitrage rebate calculations, and filing of Form 990 (as applicable).

 Enrollment/Student Demand